 Wroclaw Christmas Market – Wroclaw is such a wonderful location and so underrated as a destination, both at Christmas time and otherwise.

 The Christmas market is a decent size, but it’s far less crowded than in Krakow.
 The atmosphere is considerably more intimate and welcoming than elsewhere in Europe, thanks to the warm and friendly people.

 Wroclaw Christmast Market dates: 24th November to 31st December 2023.

 Location: Market Square (Rynek we Wrocławiu) and Plac Solny.

 Where to Stay: Puro Hotel Wroclaw

-Warsaw’s Christmas market in the Old Market Square starts a little later than other markets around the city.
-It’s worth waiting for that as the season starts there with a huge Christmas light show.
+Warsaw’s main Christmas market is located in the Old Market Square and starts the season with a huge Christmas light show.

 Warsaw has a few markets to look out for, one in the main market square, another closer to the Royal Palace and a more modern Christmas market in the Praga district towards the east of the Vistula River at the foot of the stadium.

 Not only do Poland’s major cities host Christmas markets, but nearly every city in Poland has one, often held in the central square, often known as the “market square.”
 Here are additional top Christmas markets in Poland.

 For further ideas and travel inspiration, read about the best European Christmas markets that lists the best places to visit per region.